subsquid/docs/docs/develop-a-squid/squid-processor.md

 ## Overview

-In the [Architecture](/overview/architecture) explanation, the relationship between the Squid Archive and Squid query node was clarified.
-It has also been mentioned that raw chain data is decoded to be readily available for consumption.
+It has also been mentioned in the [Overview](/overview) that raw chain data is decoded to be readily available for consumption.

 The [Substrate](/develop-a-squid/substrate-support) section explained what decoded data is, what it consists of, and what information it brings.